-Undoubtedly, from Mullā Ṣadrā's point of view, theoretical reason, in the sense of understanding universals that have a fixed and unchanging existence, is considered one of the intellectual virtues.
-This virtue deals with theoretical reason.
-Also, practical wisdom in the sense of knowing what moral dispositions are, their quality, knowing amount of their value, knowing how to strengthen and weaken psychical dispositions, as well as knowing the policies related to managing the home and city is also a part of intellectual virtue.
+Undoubtedly, from Mulla Sadra's point of view, theoretical reason, in the sense of understanding universals have fixed and unchanging considered one the intellectual virtues.
+This virtue deals with theoretical of reason.
+Also, practical wisdom in the sense of knowing what moral dispositions are, their quality, knowing amount of their value, knowing how to strengthen and weaken psychical dispositions, as well as knowing the policies related managing the home and city is also a part of intellectual virtue.
 This wisdom also deals with the understanding of generalities which are related to theoretical reason.
 However, the knowledge of the details of practical affairs and wisdom which is considered as one of the dispositions is related to practical reason and is one of the intellectual virtues due to its connection with the faculty of intellect, although it is usually next to chastity and courage.
 Arises.
-This wisdom, which is also called practical wisdom and should not be confused with practical wisdom in the previous sense, is the source of other secondary virtues.
+This wisdom, which is also called practical wisdom and should not be confused with practical wisdom the previous sense, is the source of other secondary another explanation, while enumerating wisdom and freedom as the main virtues, Mullā Şadrā considered the realization of these two important virtues dependent on moderation in the four faculties of knowledge, anger, lust, and the powers of reason and justice, which results in the realization of wisdom, courage, chastity, and justice.
+In this explanation, wisdom is obtained from moderation in the faculty of knowledge.
+According to an explanation by Mullā Ṣadrā, knowledge here refers to the use of external and internal senses in worldly affairs.